DataHighway-DHX/open-polkadot-js-library/block-delay/README.md

 A client has reported delays in when trying update new blocks on their local server of DataHighway Westlake mainnet.
 It occurs when they query http://xxx:8585/blocks/head.
 They are reporting the dhx.api HTTP status code is not 200-299.
 They said they are experiencing a delay and timeout similar to this issue https://github.com/polkadot-js/api/issues/3365 every few mins.
 They said as a result users are not able to topup or withdraw in time.
 The said their node has both http and ws connections.

+The following approaches were used to try to replicate and troubleshoot the issue.
 ## Polkadot.js Script

 * Switch to a version of Node.js >14